markstringer-dti/markstringer-dti.github.io/dti.md

 ### Why you?
 Why you?
 Why should you read this book?
 Well, here's what's going to happen to you if you try to deliver a project and you haven't read this book.

 If you try to deliver a project and you haven't read this book.
 There's a good chance that you won't spot the pirate ship (Chapter 2) until it's too late.
-If that happens, there's a very good chance that you'll end up in a trench warfare project (Chapter 3) and it will take you way to long to realise that there's nothing you can do about it, and you need to leave.
+If that happens, there's a very good chance that you'll end up in a trench warfare project (Chapter 3) and it will take you way too long to realise that there's nothing you can do about it, and you need to leave.

 Let's say you and your team get lucky and you do admit to yourselves that there's a pirate ship coming.
 If you haven't read this book and you don't know about flowers and fruit, you'll be really tempted to put off trying to put working software in the hands of users until way too late.

-If you haven't read about the swamp in Chapter 4, there's a good chance that you won't have hired the best user research team you can find and yo won't have a detailed map of the user and stakeholder ecosystem.
-If you haven't, even if you tackled the pirate ship the minute you saw it, and even if you pushed working software as far as you could along the right dimensions, your project might still be as much of a success as it could be.
+If you haven't read about the swamp in Chapter 4, there's a good chance that you won't have hired the best user research team you can find and you won't have a detailed map of the user and stakeholder ecosystem.
+If you haven't, even if you tackled the pirate ship the minute you saw it, and even if you pushed working software as far as you could along the right dimensions, your project might still not be as much of a success as it could be.
 There's less chance you'll have moved from "flowers" to "fruit" and you'll have no idea what that means.

 Finally, if you don't read this book, there's a good chance you're going to feel bad, even when you're doing the right things.
 Oh, wow, I just thought of this, if you don't read this book, there's a chance you're going to feel good, even when you're doing the wrong things.